EliaTogni/Univault/Classes/Simulation.md

 How can we define this intensity when we model?
 The definition of $\lambda(t)$ is up to the modeler.
 One possible interpretation is that if $\bar{p}(t)$ is the probability that an event occurring at time $t$ in a Poisson process with parameter $\lambda$ is discarded (e.g., the customer of the pharmacy, at the point of coming in, decides to go away) and $p(t)=1-\bar p(t)$, then the process involving the non discarded events is a non-homogeneous Poisson Process with intensity $\lambda(t) = \lambda \cdot p(t)$.

+In the example below, some of the events are discarded.

 ![[Diagram.svg]]

-Obviously this kind of model are harder to model since it's necessary to have an estimate of $\lambda(t)$, to do so a solution is discretize the behavior observed in real world
+Obviously this kind of model are harder to model since it's necessary to have an estimate of $\lambda(t)$, to do so a solution is discretize the behavior observed in real world.
+I can use Poisson process to simulating and modeling these systems: it is enough to represent the intensity of my Poisson process by replicating this demand profile.
+In particular, we model it as if the intensity was always at the highest level but, sometimes, we drop some packets.

 ![[NonHomogeneousPoissonProcess.png]]

 Proof:<br />
 If we have an homogeneous Poisson Process of intensity $\lambda$ and accept an event with probability $p(t)$, we obtain a non homogeneous Poisson Process of parameter $\lambda(t) = \lambda \cdot p(t)$: